kristian-ebstrup/aoc2022/README.md

     aoc2022 1 1

 The binary is, of course, cleaner to look at as it does not contain compiler output.
+The binary is found in `aoc2022/target/debug/aoc2022/`, and through clap has an auto-generated help flag, `--help`.